For customers who are having difficulties paying their utility bills, Utilities Kingston has several ways to help.

 The Low Income Emergency Assistance Program (LEAP) offers assistance to customers facing disconnection of services.
-In 2017, the program provided $62,000 in assistance to Utilities Kingston customers.
-Contact Kingston Community Health Centre for application information and assistance at 613-542-2949, extension 2143.
+In 2017, the program provided $62,000 in assistance to Utilities Kingston customers, with 2018 figures to be provided.

 One-on-one help to save water, energy and money

 Utilities Kingston offers one-on-one assistance from energy conservation experts for all customers.
 Using information specific to your home, we can help you pin-point energy and water saving opportunities and take advantage of financial incentive programs.
 Call 613-546-0000 and say ‘conservation’ to speak directly with one of our experts.

 Know your rights

 On November 2, 2017, the OEB issued a Decision and Order banning licensed electricity distributors from disconnecting homes for non-payment during the winter.
 Ontario’s electricity utilities will be in a position to issue disconnection notices as of May 1, 2018.
 Disconnection for non-payment can happen as early as May 15, 2018.

 Disconnection is a last resort that we really want to avoid.
 There are standard reminders and notices mailed before disconnection occurs.
 Please follow the instructions noted in these letters so that we can assist.